Abingdon Film Unit

-The Abingdon Film Unit (known as the AFU) is an organisation based at Abingdon School, Abingdon-on-Thames, in Oxfordshire, England that enables pupils to make their own short documentary or animated films under the guidance of a team of industry professionals.
-The AFU was formed in 2003 by British documentary maker Michael Grigsby and the school's Head of Drama, Jeremy Taylor.
+The Abingdon Film Unit (known as the AFU) is an organisation based at Abingdon School, Abingdon-on-Thames, in Oxfordshire, England that enables pupils to make their own short documentary, animated, and live-action fiction films under the guidance of industry professionals.
+The AFU was formed in 2003 by British documentary maker Michael Grigsby and the school's former Head of Drama, Jeremy Taylor.
 They led the Unit together until Grigsby's death at the age of 76 in March 2013.
 The Film Unit has had several films selected for screening at the National Film Theatre in London and others added to the National Film Archive.

 Profile

-The Unit consists of BAFTA winning directors Jonas Mortensen (cinematography) and Colin O'Toole (direction), Mikkel Eriksen and Larry Sider (sound design), Nikolaj Larsen and Arvid Eriksson (editing), Duncan Pickstock and Rebekah Tolley (direction), and animators Joanna Harrison and Geoff Dunbar.
+The Unit's tutors have included BAFTA winning directors Jonas Mortensen (cinematography) and Colin O'Toole (direction), Mikkel Eriksen and Larry Sider (sound design), Nikolaj Larsen and Arvid Eriksson (editing), Rebekah Tolley, Duncan Pickstock, Matt Copson and Michael Bicarregui (direction), and animators Joanna Harrison and Geoff Dunbar.
 The Unit has so far produced over 200 short films, many of which have won prizes or received screenings at festivals in the UK and abroad.
 The influence of Grigsby's distinctive philosophy and aesthetic - using the medium of film "to give voice to the voiceless", explore "the poetry of the everyday" and allow audiences time and space in which to make their own judgements about the material - are often discernible in AFU documentaries, whilst AFU animations celebrate a hand-drawn or hand-made approach.
 The Unit encourages students to adopt the highest standards, and to develop their ideas through a process of careful research and reflection that seeks to clarify at every stage the aims and intentions of their films.

 Acclaim

-Many of the Unit's films have been screened at the National Film Theatre (NFT) in London.
+Many of the Unit's films have been screened at the BFI Southbank (National Film Theatre) in London.
 There have also been screenings at the Dinard Festival of British Cinema in France and at the BUFF festival of young people's film in Malmo, Sweden.
 AFU films have won first prize at the Oxdox International Film Festival, the New Shoots Festival, the BFI Future Film Festival and the Bradford Animation Festival.
 The AFU has come to the attention of the press on several occasions through articles in, among others, the Times Educational Supplement, Vertigo magazine and Sight and Sound.
 Its members have also featured in local television and radio broadcasts.